Monday, August 31, 2009

 So in light of the GenCon report cards I have been posting, I thought it might be fun to try and remember what happened the years that I went and didn't do a report afterwards.
 First up is 2009.

 In 2009, we decided to go just a little bit on the late side.
 As in, all the hotel rooms are already booked kind of late.
 We also made plans with a friend of mine from my army days and her boyfriend to meet us there.
 We would share the cost of a room which made the burden easier.
 I had also stayed outside of the city in previous years and decided that we definitely wanted to stay in the Con hotel blocks, so looking at the VIG package was very tempting.
 In the end, we decided to do it, and upgrade the other 3 in the group to VIG companions, and share the overall cost among the group.
-With that done, we got a room in the Hyatt, which was quite nice, if a little cramped with 2 couples sharing it.
+With that done, we got a room in the Hyatt, which was quite nice, if a little cramped with 4 people sharing it.
 We must have beaten the hot water heaters to death with the volume of showering done.
-(I shudder to think about rooms with more than 4 people in them)
+(I shudder to think about rooms with more than 4 people in them).
+Child's play though compared to the years that some friends of mine packed 6 or more into a room.
+I wasn't THAT desperate.
+I got my own room along with a reasonable amount of people (2).

 So on to the events that I can remember